trevermock/covid19-reports/README.md

 *This functionality can't be used in production, so you'll still need to remember to write migrations to deploy changes to the schema.*

+### Database Migrations

+#### Running

+Migrations will automatically be run on app startup, or they can be manually run with `./migration-run.sh`.

+#### Generating

+The recommended way to create a new migration is to run `./migration-generate.sh {name}`, where `{name}` is the name of the migration you want to create.
+The generate script will automatically run migrations to make sure you're up to date, then it will generate a new migration for you in `/server/migrations` with the necessary changes to match your current models.

+*NOTE: There's currently a known bug in TypeORM's migration generator, where it will always add unnecessary alterations on date columns that use `default: () => 'null'`.
+So make sure you review the generated migration and remove any of these unnecessary alterations before committing them (and also format the generated file to match our eslint rules).*

+#### Creating

+If you want to write a migration from scratch, you can create a new blank migration with `./migration-create.sh {name}`, where `{name}` is the name of the migration you want to create.
+An empty template will be generated in `/server/migrations`.

 ### Testing